thabo104/appstore-alexa-docs/_docs/firetv/channelcreator/channel-creator-youtube.md

     c.
 To create a new playlist, click **New playlist**.
 To manage videos in playlists, click **Edit** next to the playlist.
 2. Follow the instructions to [Customize channel layout](https://support.google.com/youtube/answer/3219384).
 This will enable you to customize your YouTube channel with different sections.
 The sections can contain specific playlists.
 In short, do the following:
     a.
 In the left sidebar, click **My channel**.
     b.
-In the main column below your channel title (not below your profile icon) click the large gear icon {% include inline_image.html file="channel-creator-settings-icon" type="png" %}.
+In the main column below your channel title (not below your profile icon) click the large gear icon {% include inline_image.html file="firetv/channelcreator/images/channel-creator-settings-icon" type="png" %}.
     c.
 Move the **Customize the layout of your channel** slider to on and click **Save**.
 3. Follow the instructions to [Organize content with channel sections](https://support.google.com/youtube/answer/3027787?hl=en).
 In short, after enabling channel layout customization (the previous step), do the following:
     a.
 Click **My channel** in the left sidebar.